This area is in School of Health Sciences and Wellness in the COLLEGE OF PROFESSIONAL STUDIES .

 Faculty/Staff: B Kinslow, H Schmies, D Smith.

-Athletic Trainers are health care professionals who provide physically active individuals services such as injury/illness prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
+Athletic Trainers are health care professionals who provide service and treatement in the areas of injury/illness prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.

 AT = Athletic Training